opengwas/blog/content/posts/user-auth-spring-2024.md

 ## Your allowance and the costs

 You will be given allowance per hour based on the method of your most recent sign-in, free of charge.
-Every time you send a request, OpenGWAS will work out the cost of it using a set of rules and deduct the cost from your allowance.
+Every time you send a request, OpenGWAS will work out the cost using a set of rules and deduct the cost from your allowance.

 The allowance for your account:
 - is replenished every hour, and you can make as many requests as possible within the hour until you exhaust your allowance